-20 NQF Credits at level 9; 40 lectures (block contact time over one week).
+20 NQF credits at level 9; 40 lectures (block contact time over one week)

-Course outline: This course aims to develop an advanced understanding of integrated land use planning and transport planning.
-Topics include: Theoretical perspectives on the relationship between transport systems and urban activity systems.
-Co-evolution of transport systems and urban form.
-Sustainable transport and the problem of 'automobile dependent' cities.
-Planning paradigms and rationales for public intervention into land use and transport systems.
-Legislative, institutional and financial frameworks for land use and transport planning in South Africa.
-Conceptual framing and practical application of approaches to integrated land use-transport planning in the South African context.
-Local and international case studies and experiences.
+Course outline: This course aims to develop an advanced understanding of the integration of land use planning and transport planning process.
+Topics include: theoretical perspectives on the relationship between transport systems and urban activity systems; co-evolution of transport systems and urban form; sustainable transport and the problem of 'automobile dependent' cities; planning paradigms and rationales for public intervention into land use and transport systems; legislative, institutional and financial frameworks for land use and transport planning in South Africa;

+conceptual framing and practical application of approaches to integrated land use-transport planning in the South African context and local and international case studies and experiences.